 Best for Outdoors: CB2 Concrete Hanging Planter

 This concrete wall planter is rustic and a little rough around the edges, which will look great out on a patio or a deck in your backyard.
-Fitting in with just about any outside decor, this concrete is sturdy while remaining lightweight, thanks to the concrete and fiberglass makeup of the planter.
+Fitting in with just about any outside décor, this planter is sturdy while remaining lightweight, thanks to its concrete and fiberglass makeup.
 Perfect for those plants that sway in the wind, this planter is priced just right, so you can stock up on a few and really make a statement.

-No boho style space is really complete without its true hallmark—macramé.
-This set of four planters allow for your hanging plants to drape naturally and allows you to choose whatever pots best fit your plants.
-Available in the classic ivory cotton or brown cotton jute, either set is going to add depth and texture to your home.
+No boho-style space is really complete without its true hallmark—macramé.
+This set of four planters allows for your hanging plants to drape naturally and allows you to choose whatever pots best fit your plants.
+Available in classic ivory cotton or brown cotton and jute, either set is going to add depth and texture to your home.

 Designed for both indoor and outdoor use, these planters are best suited for areas that aren't particularly windy, since they will sway, which can potentially damage both the pots and your walls.